Lipen/discrete-math-course/typst/lec-combinatorics.typ

 #definition[
   _Operators_ are higher-order functions that transform functions into other functions.

-  For example, differential and integral operators $d / (d x)$ and $integral d x$ are core operators in calculus.
+  For example, differential and integral operators $d / (dif x)$ and $integral dif x$ are core operators in calculus.

   In combinatorics, we are interested in the following three operators:
   - _Sum_: $(f + g)(n) := f(n) + g(n)$